 Reselling works well as a side hustle for stay at home moms who enjoy spotting deals at thrift stores or clearance sales.
 You'll buy items at discounted prices, then resell them online for a profit.

-- Requires initial capital for inventory purchases
+Con: Requires initial capital for inventory purchases.

 14. Digital Stock Photographer